Solve Hard Problems

-One thing I’ve noticed in the past decade of working with software engineers is a reluctance work on valuable problems because of a bias toward working on only the 'easy' scalable ones.
+There is a reluctance work on valuable problems in software because of a bias toward the 'easily' scalable ones.

 You can see this when engineers decide on a problem they’d like to solve for a new tech startup.
 Especially in Silicon Valley, where there are droves of trivial problems getting a solution.
 But, you can also see it every day inside almost every tech company on earth.
 A customer has a problem to solve, and engineers insist that it can’t be solved, isn’t worth solving, or that the customer should change their business processes and then it wouldn’t be a problem.

 The fact is, when engineers synthesize problems their customers face into our “clean” model of the world, we’re not creating value.
 We’re just selfishly making things easier on ourselves.
 One thing I hear way too often when working with other engineers is that we “spend way too much time dealing with customer X”.
-That’s the wrong attitude, and it comes from our desire to clean up the mess of the real world and make it “scalable”.
+That’s the wrong attitude.

 But the mess is needed.
 The mess is valuable.
-We can’t make it go away, and we shouldn’t try.
+Complexity is the essense of software and we can’t make it go away.
+I'd like to make the argument that we shouldn’t try.
 Paul Graham wrote a great essay on this called Do Things That Don’t Scale.
 For an engineer, that can be read as blasphemy.
 But he has a great point.

 Startups take off because the founders make them take off.
 There may be a handful that just grew by themselves, but usually it takes some sort of push to get them going.
 A good metaphor would be the cranks that car engines had before they got electric starters.
 Once the engine was going, it would keep going, but there was a separate and laborious process to get it going.